 Uruguay travel blog by Mark Berman -

-» View Photoset (25 Photos)
+» View Photoset (20 Photos)

-The small city of Carmelo sits on the edge of the Rio de la Plata (river), northwest of both Colonia del Sacramento and Montevideo and just 2hrs by boat from
+The small city of Carmelo sits on the edge of the Rio de la Plata (river), northwest of both Colonia del Sacramento and Montevideo and

-beaten track' places in Uruguay I was able to find a reasonably priced budget hotel.
-I celebrated this by eating dinner at a nice Chinese restaurant!
+other semi 'off the beaten track' places in Uruguay I was able to find a reasonably priced budget hotel.
+On each occasion I arrived in

 a huge tree!
 This is very unique for South America I must say.
 The plaza does however have a fountain and a set of 8 white statues

 depicting Hera, Dionisio, Zeus and other Greek mythological and religious figures.
 On the south side of Plaza Independencia is the

 Down By the River

-distance (maybe 1km) to the Rio de la Plata.
-I strolled down to have a look.
+river 'Arroyo de las Vacas' which leads a short distance (maybe 1km) to the Rio de la Plata.
 The waterfront area has been restored

 in recent years, this is where the ferries depart for Buenos Aires.
 You will no doubt see the Puerte Giratorio de Carmelo - the great

 big orange swing bridge across the river built in 1912.
 You will also see various small yachts and river boats moored along the rivers

 banks.
 There is a park with a small clocktower, seating, lamps and a road and walkway along the riverfront.
 At the Rio de la Plata end

-Carmelo has a zoo and fauna reserve on the other side of the Giratorio bridge not far from the
+Carmelo has a zoo and fauna reserve on the other side of the Giratorio bridge not far from the citys theatre Teatro Verano.

 Exploring Around the Center

 it.
 On the southern side of the plaza is the church Santuario del Carmen with its many arched doorways and windows.
 It has a clock

 face built into it below the 2 bells and cross at the top.
-Right next door to the church is the museum and archive -
+Right next door to the church is the museum and archive - Museo y Archivo

 built in 1848.
-The other sides of Plaza Artigas have more historical buildings from this period.
+The other sides of Plaza Artigas have more historic buildings from this period.
 The streets, buildings and houses in

 Carmelo in a way, are similar to that of Mercedes, but on a much smaller scale.
 On the north side of Carmelo, 7 blocks from the center

 Wine Tasting and Golf

 If you enjoy more upmarket type activities like golfing and wine tasting, then Carmelo

 has one of South America's finest golf courses as well as wine tours

 Bus to Colonia

-From Carmelo I travelled to Colonia
+From Carmelo on each visit I traveled to Colonia